Top 100 Greatest Germans

 - James Last, composer (born 1929)

-This list was created from a German TV programme Unsere Besten ("Our Best") shown on German public television (ZDF) in November 2003, similar to the BBC series 100 Greatest Britons.
-The idea was to create a list of greatest Germans - excluding controversial figures such as Adolf Hitler.
+This list is partly inspired by a German TV programme Unsere Besten (“Our Best”) shown on German public television (ZDF) in November 2003, similar to the BBC series 100 Greatest Britons.